NiffyArikemi22/Lita-Capstone-Sales-Performance-Analysis-for-a-Retail-Store/README.md

 as Total_Revenue
 from [SalesData CSV]
 group by Product

----------Monthly sales totals for the current year
+--------Monthly sales totals for the current year
 ----Create	OrderMonth Column

 Alter table [dbo].[SalesData CSV]